 What makes incorporation in South Carolina another step towards achieving high business growth?
-The state is home to one of the most dynamic aerospace industry and advanced manufacturing industry, both growing at a rapid pace.
+The state is home to two of the most dynamic aerospace and advanced manufacturing industries, both growing at a rapid pace.
 The manufacturing industry has witnessed 16% employment growth since 2011 while the aerospace industry has witnessed 12% increase in export sales of aircrafts in the period between 2016 and 2017.
 There are over 400 aerospace-related companies in South Carolina including Boeing, Carolina Turbine Support Inc., Lockheed Martin, Legends Aircraft LLC, RBC bearings, Zeus Industrial Products Inc., BGF Industries Inc., Curtis-Wright Surface Technologies, and LPA Group among others.

 Why Choose South Carolina for Incorporation?